POLICIES

 Caretaking of the Lambeage Hall is the responsibility of the Property Team

-This policy is dated 27th April 2023 and is reviewed annually in line with the date of the Annual General Meeting.
+This policy is dated May 2024 and is reviewed annually in line with the date of the Annual General Meeting

 Privacy Policy